 The treatment for topical parasites varies greatly from species to species.
 If you would like to know about possible home remedies, you can E-Mail Us or contact your Veterinarian.

 Depression in Eating

-If your pet becomes depressed in it's diet following an injury it is important to keep them eating and drinking fluids.
-If your pet is a carnivore (rats, hamsters and mice) you can try offering them more enticing foods, such as yogurt, baby food, cooked chicken, eggs or cooked pasta.
-If your pet is an herbivore (chinchillas, guinea pigs, rabbits) you must take your animal to the vet, as their intestinal systems can shut down without a constant supply of food.
-Talk to your Vet about possibly supplementing your pet's intake with Oxbow's Critical Care.
+If your pet becomes depressed in its diet following an injury.
+It is essential to keep them eating and drinking fluids.
+If your pet is a carnivore (rats, hamsters, and mice), you can try offering them more enticing foods, such as yogurt, baby food, cooked chicken, eggs or cooked pasta.
+If your pet is an herbivore (chinchillas, rabbits) you must take your animal to the vet, as their internal systems can shut down without a constant supply of food.

 Hair loss can occur in your pets for a variety of reasons, and some of them may or may not be a reason to go to the vet.
 If you have recently switched your pet onto a different type of food, or are feeding many ‘hot’ foods like corn and alfalfa, your pet may have some thinning of their coat.
 Poor nutrition can also contribute to hair loss, as can topical parasites.